 Terms Value Description Port No. It shows each port status: Up for link active, and Down for link inactive.
-Port Name User can create or insert a value or label for each port's identification Status Enable or disable a port Speed/Duplex Users can set the bandwidth of each port as Auto-negotiation, 100 opeou, zapiox full,100 half,10 full,10 half mode.
+Port Name Users can create or insert a value or label for each port's identification.
+The maximum length of Port Name is 32 characters and #, ', ", ? are invalid.
+Status Enable or disable a port Speed/Duplex Speed/Duplex Users can set the bandwidth of each port as Auto-negotiation, gigabit full, gigabit full, 100 half, 100 half, 10 half mode.
 Flow Control Support symmetric and asymmetric mode to avoid packet loss when congestion occurred.
 Apply Click the "Apply" button to save changes.
 Reset Click to undo any changes made locally and revert to previously saved values.